alexbradd/compsci-notes/second/cot/notes.md

 In general, **when the compiler can statically identify all the callers of a leaf procedure, it can expand their stack frames to include enough space for both procedures.
-The leaf procedure simply uses the caller’s stack frame without doing any new allocation of its own**.
+The leaf procedure simply uses the caller's stack frame without doing any new allocation of its own**.

 ##### Procedure inlining